Sheep's Head

 The Sheep's Head Way network of trails includes 20 looped walks, and extends eastwards to include Kealkill, Drimoleague and Gougane Barra where it intersects with the Beara-Breifne Way.
+The Lighthouse Loop reaches all the way to the Sheep's Head Lighthouse situated at the far west end of the peninsula.

 A Sheep's Head Way cycle trail also exists, and begins in Ballylickey, County Cork.
 It extends around the coastline of the Sheep's Head peninsula, and ends in Ballydehob.

 The peninsula has three villages, Durrus (six miles from Bantry), Ahakista (twelve miles from Bantry), and Kilcrohane (sixteen miles from Bantry).
 Durrus has been identified as one of the key staging posts on the Wild Atlantic Way driving route along the Irish coastline and is the home to Durrus Cheese.

 Awards

 The peninsula was named as a European Destination of Excellence for Sustainable Tourism in 2009.
 In March 2015, the Sheep's Head won Silver at the Irish Responsible Tourism Awards, and was longlisted for 'Best Destination' in the World Responsible Tourism Awards 2015.

 The area's tourism cooperative won a special judge's commendation at the Irish Tourism Industry Awards in 2015.